During a driving test, among other things, the examiner will be assessing your use of speed and speed awareness.

-An example of driving too slowly during a driving test would be a clear and straight 30 mph road with little or no hazards where a learner may drive between 20 and 25 mph unnecessarily, not where hazards such as parked cars, cyclists or bends in the road may reduce the speed of a vehicle.
-Persistently and unnecessarily driving too slowly can result in a serious or over 3 minors within the same category which also equates to a serious mark.
+An example of driving too slowly during a test would be a clear and straight 30 mph road with little or no hazards where a learner may drive between 20 and 25 mph unnecessarily and not where hazards such as parked cars, cyclists or bends in the road may result in the learner reducing the speed of a vehicle.
+Persistently and unnecessarily driving too slowly can result in a serious or over 3 faults within the same category which may also result in a serious fault.

 Inappropriate use of speed